 This document updates the "Session Description Protocol Parameters" registry as specified in Section 8.2.2 of [RFC4566].
-Specifically, it adds the SDP dtls-connection attribute to the table for SDP media level attributes.
+Specifically, it adds the SDP dtls-id attribute to the table for SDP media level attributes.

-Attribute name: dtls-connection Type of attribute: media-level Subject to charset: no Purpose: Indicate whether a new DTLS association is to be established/reestablished.
-Appropriate Values: see Section 4 Contact name: Christer Holmberg
+Attribute name: dtls-id Type of attribute: media-level Subject to charset: no Purpose: Indicate whether a new DTLS association is to be established/re-established.
+Appropriate Values: see Section 4 Contact name: Christer Holmberg Category: IDENTICAL

-Category: IDENTICAL